 Nelligan O’Brien Payne typically looks to its summer students as its source for articling students.
-Visit Application Process – Summer 2018 for more information on details and deadlines.
+Visit Application Process – 2020-2021 for more information on details and deadlines.

 If you are a student, and have any questions about the articling or summer student program, please do not hesitate to contact our current Director of Research, David Contant by email or telephone at:

 From the Ottawa area: 613-231-8354 or 613-231-8240